usnistgov/etspy/README.md

     (etspy) $ python -m ipykernel install --user --name ETSpy
     ```

-  Some dependencies of ETSpy require compilation of C code or have limited binary distribution,
+  Some dependencies of ETSpy require compilation of C code, meaning using the Anaconda approach
-  meaning using the Anaconda approach above will simplify things greatly if you have trouble with
+  above will simplify things greatly if you have trouble with "pure" `pip`.
-  "pure" `pip`.

 ### Removal

 The package can be removed with: